manishraj27/mern-project-cli/README.md

 - **Version Control**: Git initialized with proper `.gitignore` files

 Skip the boring setup and jump straight into building your next big idea!
 Whether you're creating a quick prototype, starting a serious project, or learning the MERN stack, this CLI tool gives you the perfect foundation to build upon.
+ -->

 ## 🔮 Future Enhancements

 1. **Code Generation**
-   - API route generator
-   - React component generator
-   - CRUD operations generator

-2. **Template System**
-   - Custom template support
+   - More Code-Snippets

 ## 🤝 Contribute to the Project
 We welcome and appreciate contributions to MERN Project Generator CLI!
-If you’d like to help improve this tool, feel free to:
+If you’d like to help improve this tool, feel free to do so.
-- Fork the repository
-- Submit pull requests
-- Open issues for bugs or suggestions
-Your contributions will help make this tool even better for the developer community!

 ## 📄 License